 For drinks and dinner the classic Art Café is a really good option.
 It is the most famous place in town so always busy and a great place to meet travellers.
-For the best Italian food you should go to Altrove, one of the best restaurants in El Nido and their pizzas are delicious, just like the owner of our hotel told us.
+For the best Italian food we got directed to Altrove, one of the best restaurants in El Nido and their pizzas are delicious, just like the owner of our hotel told us.

 13. Try a Balot

 Daredevils should try Balot!
 There are kids running around selling eggs, not normal eggs, but a hardboiled egg with a little embryo inside!
 Yeah I admit that sounds disgusting, even worse it looks disgusting.
 But I tried it and it is not as bad as it seems.
 I filmed it for my Snapchat, unfortunately forgot to take a photo.
 I was too busy enjoying my egg!
 LOL ;)

 14. Sunset on the beach in El Nido

 The best place to watch sunset is on Caalan beach, just a little 10 minute walk from the beach in El Nido.
 There is not that much going on but the views are better.
 On El Nido beach it is not bad either securing a spot on one of the many terraces on the beach and drink a happy hour beer!